-What Can I Take To Get Pregnant?
+What Can I Use to Help Me to Get Pregnant?

 How Can I Get Pregnant - Tips on Trying To Conceive (TTC)

-Although it may sound like such a simple thing to do, many millions of people wonder 'How can I get pregnant?'
+Although it may sound like such a simple thing to do, every day many millions of people wonder 'How can I get pregnant?'
 In the time that I have been trying to get pregnant (and succeeding) I feel like I have learnt so much information about trying to have a baby and the best way to go about it, that I wanted to share some of this information on how to get pregnant with others that may be struggling or wondering what the best way to do it is.

 Check out some of the information below with some hints and tip on how to get pregnant, timing of intercourse, supplements you can take etc - hopefully some of this can help you.

 It is advised that if you have been trying for a year if you are under 35, or six months if you are over 35, and have not been able to get pregnant in that time then you should go and get checked out by your doctor to make sure both of you are in 'full working order' as there are lots of options that can be explored if anything is wrong.

 However long you have been trying to conceive I wish you luck and a BFP on the pregnancy test soon.